Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 # Modifications from tidyverse Coding Standards

-- Naming will use `camelCase` instead of `snake_case`
+- Naming will use `camelCase` instead of `snake_case`.

-- Favor usage of `return()` even when the return value does not need to be specified explicitely.
+- Favor usage of `return()` even when the return value does not need to be specified explicitly.

 # RStudio IDE Settings

-- Identation of 2
+- Indentation of 2
 - Use spaces instead of tabs

 # Naming Convention

 Use meaningful and understandable names.
-Code should read as a story and only some well known abbreviations such as pk etc. should be used
+Code should read as a story and only some well known abbreviations (such as pk) should be used

 ## Files

-- Underscores separated for multiple words
+- Underscores separated multiple words
 - All lower case
-- Ends in .R
+- Ends in `.R`

 ```
 # Good